alphamikle/el/README.md

     return Builder(
       builder: (BuildContext context) {
         return MaterialApp(
-          /// The first variable - [supportedLocales], which contains all the generated and fallback locales, alongside with default material, cupertino and so on
+          /// 2️⃣ The first variable - [supportedLocales], which contains all the generated and fallback locales, alongside with default material, cupertino and so on
           supportedLocales: supportedLocales,

-          /// The second - [localizationsDelegates], which contains generated and default delegates for work of localizations in general
+          /// 3️⃣ The second - [localizationsDelegates], which contains generated and default delegates for work of localizations in general
           localizationsDelegates: localizationsDelegates,

+          /// ❗ Using examples ❗
           /// Access to locale from the context               ⬇ ︎
           onGenerateTitle: (BuildContext context) => context.el.title,
           theme: ThemeData(